simbo/requirements-mapper/README.md

 ### Options

-The constructor of `RequirementsMapper` accepts two parameters:
+The constructor of `RequirementsMapper` accepts 3 parameters:

   - `dir` - directory to scan; defaults to `process.cwd()`
   - `globPattern` - globbing pattern for finding files; defaults to `**/*.js?(on)`
+  - `clearCache` - clear the require cache for a node, before requiring it; defaults to `true`

 See [node-glob](https://github.com/isaacs/node-glob) for more details on globbing options.